 The important thing to remember is that sloppy work from somebody who works under you is not acceptable.
 It needs to be challenged.
-At the Johnny Hunt seminar when I said, "You have to type out those lectures," Johnny Hunt made a comment about it.
+At the Johnny Hunt conference when I said, "You have to type out those lectures," Johnny Hunt made a comment about it.
 He was very happy.
 He said, "Mr. Bible is holding the people accountable."
 Whenever a colleague or somebody that works with you is not doing a satisfactory job, you need to challenge them.
-If you challenge him, he will do a better job, which means personal growth for him and less work for you in the future.
+If you challenge him, he will do a better job, which means less work for you in the future.
 And it will mean less time management problems for both of you.